City of Daytona Beach Police and Fire Pension Fund, et al. v. Examworks Group, Inc., et al.

 Soon after the rebuttal reports were exchanged, the parties agreed to a settlement favorable to plaintiffs.
 Approval of the settlement is pending.

+William Jeffers, CFA was assisted by Joseph W. Thompson, CFA, ASA, and David J. Neuzil, CFA, ASA.
 The plaintiffs were represented by Kevin H. Davenport, Paul A. Fioravanti, Jr., Michael Hanrahan, and Bruce E. Jameson of Prickett, Jones and Elliott, P.A.; and J. Daniel Albert, Lee D. Rudy, and Michael C. Wagner, of Kessler Topaz Meltzer & Check, LLP.

 Expert Witness